 The Office of Peace and Justice at Loyola University Maryland offers grants to support undergraduates who wish to pursue advanced research, creative work, and professional development related to the promotion of peace and justice.

 - Any Loyola undergraduate, either full-time or part-time, including graduating seniors, is eligible to apply.
-Full-time students as well as Peace and Justice minors will be given preference over part-time students.
-Applicants need not be majoring in a humanities discipline but the proposed project must be related to the promotion of peace and justice.
+Full-time students as well as Peace and Justice minors will be given preference.
+Applicants can be majoring in any academic discipline, but the proposed project must be related to the promotion of peace and justice.

 - Students may be funded once in a given year.